Wizards in Space Literary Magazine

 There are presently no open calls for submissions.

-With this issue, we continue our work of bridging creators and readers, writers and artists.
-And working as ever to break down barriers in the publishing world.
 As always, we want to see your political and your personal, your faith, identity, truths and dreams.
 Even if you are not sure your work fits, we want to hear from you.

 GENERAL SUBMISSION INFORMATION